calixo888/iyac9/README.md

-# Next.js + Tailwind boilerplate

-Built and designed for Calix Huang, and any projects he may need to use with this boilerplate.
+# IYA Cohort 9

+Official website of IYA's 9th cohort.
+Attached to our mural project for the F'22 semester.

+Open source for any IY9 students to contribute to.